 2. No Relevant Alternatives.
 Alternative cognitions that would deliver the same epistemic benefit are unavailable to that agent at that time.

 Different notions and degrees of unavailability apply.
 In general terms, there may be no genuine alternative to an imperfect cognition, because information that would lend support to a different, more accurate, cognition is opaque to introspection, not open to investigation, irretrievable, or blocked for motivational reasons; or the alternative cognition could be strictly speaking available, but it would not carry the same epistemic benefit as the imperfect cognition (e.g., it would not offer a plausible explanation of the agent's experience or it would not support the agent's sense of self to the same extent).

 A two-day workshop will be held in Birmingham on 8 and 9th May, 2014, to discuss the themes of the project.

-See also our Calendar for further details, and read our Imperfect Cognitions blog, where network members and other experts write about their recent research and share ideas.
+See the Calendar for a selection of project related events, and read our Imperfect Cognitions blog, where network members and other experts write about their recent research and share ideas.